njj4/admin-scripts/README.md

 Usage: `backup <src-dir> <dest-basename>`

+`backup-exclude.txt` contains a list of filename patterns to be omitted.

 Example: `backup /local/fs2/photos photos` will clone `/local/fs2/photos` to `/backup/YYYYMMDD/photos`, hard-linking unchanged files to the most recent available previous copy.